-Although the UvA aims to prevent it, you may be confronted with undesirable behavour during the course of your studies.
+Although the UvA aims to prevent it, you may be confronted with undesirable behaviour during the course of your studies.
 Undesirable behaviour can cause stress and mental and physical health problems.
 If this is the case, it is important not to keep it to yourself but to talk to someone.
-You can always contact one of the confidential advisers for undesirable behaviour:
+You can always contact one of the confidential advisers for undesirable behaviour.

 The confidential advisors play an important role in promoting a safe study and working environment.
 They are the first point of contact for students and staff who experience undesirable behaviour or witness misconduct and can help them look for a solution.
 They can also provide support and guidance to students or staff who wish to submit a formal complaint to the complaints committee.

 The confidential advisers follow the Guidelines of the Netherlands Association of Confidential Advisers.
 Any questions or complaints are treated in the strictest confidentiality, and they will only undertake action if the student or staff member wishes it and gives their explicit permission.

 The UvA has special advisors for academic integrity.
 If you have any questions or suspicions relating to academic integrity violations you can turn to them and they will treat them confidentially.
 You can find their contact details, as well the Netherlands Code of Conduct for Research Integrity and information on the UvA’s Academic Integrity Committee here: